Web Application Firewall (WAF)

 Magento and Fastly manage the update process to ensure that new or modified WAF rules work effectively in your Production environment before the updates are deployed in blocking mode.
 See Fastly WAF rule set update and maintenance.

-The standard Magento Cloud WAF powered by Fastly does not support the following features:
+The standard WAF service powered by Fastly does not support the following features:

 - Protection against malware or bot mitigation